drewburr-labs/mum-discord-bot/README.md

 | CONTROLLER_GUILD_ID   | Guild ID for admin control and logging               |
 | CONTROLLER_CHANNEL_ID | Channel ID in the controller guild for admin logging |

+> Additionally, LOG_LEVEL can be configured to change the default logging level (info).

 ## Testing Changes

 Local testing requires Docker to be installed.